kjemmett/thesis/README.md

 4. **K. Emmett**, B. Schweinhart and R. Rabadan, "Multiscale Topology of Chromatin Folding," in *BICT 2015 Special Track on Topology-driven bio-inspired methods and models for complex systems (TOPDRIM4BIO)*, 2015.
 5. **K. Emmett**, D. Rosenbloom, J. Chan, and R. Rabadan, "Applying Topological Principles to Genomic Analysis," in *Microbe Magazine*.
 2015. [link]

-Other papers written and contributed to during this period include
+Other papers written and contributed to during this period include:

 6. **Emmett, K.**, A. Lee, H. Khiabanian, and R. Rabadan, "High-resolution genomic surveillance of 2014 ebolavirus using shared subclonal variants," in *PLoS currents*, 7.
 2015.
 7. R. Melamed, **K. Emmett**, C. Madubata, A. Rzhetsky, and R. Rabadan, "Genetic similarity between cancers and comorbid Mendelian diseases identifies candidate driver genes," in *Nature Communications*, 6:7033.
 2015.